csswizardry/csswizardry.github.com/_posts/2016-10-15-pure-css-content-filter.md

 Because we’re linking to empty anchor elements, they’re not actually visible at all in the page (but they do still exist at a point in the DOM, which is why we have the page jumps).
-By simply applying `position: fixed;` to all of the anchors, they will always be positioned at the very top–left of the viewport.
+By simply applying `position: fixed;` to all of the anchors, they will always be positioned at the very top-left of the viewport.
 The practical upshot of this is that the anchors will always be exactly where the user has scrolled to, so the page didn’t actually have to jump anywhere.